Root Canal Therapy

 Placing the Crown

 We will wait a few weeks after the root canal before we place the permanent crown (or whichever type of restoration is chosen).
-Depending on the health of the surrounding teeth, we may have to place a supporting post inside the root chamber and build up a core to help retain the final restoration.
+Depending on the health of the remaining tooth structure, we may have to place a supporting post inside the root chamber and build up a core to help retain the final restoration.